Before you arrive…

 Q: What will happen when I arrive at the In-Patient Unit?

-A: On arrival at the Hospice, our friendly Reception staff will show you to the In-Patient Unit.
+A: On arrival, the friendly Reception staff will show you to the In-Patient Unit on the second floor.

 During your first day you will be seen by a doctor and nurse, during which time we will ask you to share with us your thoughts regarding your admission, what you want us to achieve for you whilst you are with us and how we, as a team, can care for your personal needs in the way that is most comfortable for you.